jamiejennings/rosie-pattern-language/doc/rpl.md

 	* looking behind at whitespace but ahead at non-whitespace, or
 	* at the end of the input"

 If you wanted to match "ab", then you do not want to match `a` and `b` as separate tokens, but instead as raw characters.
-You need the raw mode expression `{a b}` to match "ab", which will produce this output:
+You need the untokenized "raw mode" expression `{a b}` to match "ab", which will produce this output:

 ```
 [*: